socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 [SC]
 REACTSTRAP
 [VO]
-We'll use reactstrap -- bootstrap for React -- for our styling.
+We'll use reactstrap -- a React component library for Bootstrap -- for our styling

-[SC]
-REACT SPRING
-[VO]
-And React Spring for animations.

 [SC]
 React Router DOM